cosmos/sdk-tutorials/authz-module/index.md

 # Authz Module

 The authz (authorization) module enables a granter to grant authorizations to a grantee that allows the grantee to execute messages on behalf of the granter.
+The authz module is different from the auth (authentication) module, which is responsible for specifying the base transaction and account types.

 ## Use Authz to Grant Authorizations